 I’m Joanne Diver.
 I live in regional NSW with my husband and two children and my business is The Backyard Garden Enthusiast.
 I grow flower and vegetable seeds and sell them at markets and through social media.

-I come from a background in natural resources management.
-I was forced to end my career in that field and when I was looking for something else, I had so many ideas and didn’t know how to work out what was right for me.
+I was looking for something that reflected my ethics and values, I had so many ideas, I didn’t know how to work out what was right for me.